top of page

 Maeve: We don’t always realize that we can be Christ to others, and the way that we live our lives and live our faith impacts others in the same way that others impact us.
 Always have the knowledge and be humble realizing that you can be Jesus to other people, or that through you they can meet Jesus.

 Jean: It’s so interesting, because our American culture is very focused on “get, get, get”.
 People will say, “What am I getting out of Panama?”
 “What am I getting from WYD?”
 And we forget that we’re giving all the time.
 We’re giving our example, we’re giving a smile or a frown, a sense of gratitude or a sense of entitlement.
 I think our whole group was shocked to see our guide come back to join us for Mass and worship that night, because he didn’t have to!
-Moreover, he shared that he came becuase he was inspired by our group!
+Moreover, he shared that he came because he was inspired by our group!
 It made me realize that we impressed him with our example and our faith without even realizing it.
 That changed his evening, and maybe his week or even his life or his outlook on his own faith.

 Q: The message of this year’s WYD was, “I am the servant of the Lord.
 May it be done to me according to Your Word,” (Lk 1:38).
 How was that message incorporated by the Holy Father?
 Did something about that verse strike you in a special way while you were there?